hazellobo/Banking-and-Financial-Service-Management/README.md

 6. Encryption of sensitive customer information for privacy and security

 7. Views to show the no. of services provided at each bank branch and to categorize account holders as minors, seniors, and adults to calculate discounts and offers
-a.
-The view that shows the no. of services provided at each bank branch provides valuable information to the bank management team.
+* The view that shows the no. of services provided at each bank branch provides valuable information to the bank management team.
 It enables them to monitor the       usage of various banking services across different branches, which can help with decision-making related to staffing, resource allocation, and service offerings
-b.
-The view that categorizes account holders based on age allows the bank to offer customized discounts and promotions to different age groups.
+* The view that categorizes account holders based on age allows the bank to offer customized discounts and promotions to different age groups.
 For example, they can   offer special savings account interest rates or credit card rewards to seniors or offer discounts on banking fees to minors.
 This can help the bank attract and       retain customers in different age groups, thereby increasing customer loyalty and revenue

 [Tableau Dashboard](https://github.com/hazellobo/Banking-and-Financial-Service-Management/blob/main/Bank%20Management%20Dashboard.pdf)

 8. An [Entity Relationship Diagram](https://github.com/hazellobo/Banking-and-Financial-Service-Management/blob/main/Final%20ERD.pdf) is also included to provide an overview of the database structure